housamzriouil/alx-system_engineering-devops/0x02-shell_redirections/README.md

-2. Let's display a file
+4. Last lines of a file